 Dwayne has appeared as a special guest on BBC’s SpringWatch Unsprung with Chris Packham and has collaborated with notable figures like Will Smith, Bear Grylls, Ellie Simmonds, and Tim Peake.
 His story has been featured across major media outlets, including The Guardian, The Telegraph, BBC’s The One Show, and Countryfile, among others.

-Want to book Dwayne Fields for your next event?
+How can I book Dwayne Fields for my next event?

 What topics does Dwayne Fields specialise in?

-Dwayne Fields specialises in talking about exploration, youth engagement, environmental awareness and more.
+Dwayne Fields specialises in discussing exploration, youth engagement, environmental awareness and more.

 What is Dwayne Fields's speaking style like?